beakbahama/log/docs/stress.md

 ## Why the Chin Persisted Only in Humans and Not Other Species
 > *TODO: A section explaining the 'evolutionary lockout filter.'
 Detail the hypothesis that while other species may have passed through chin-like phases, the biofeedback loop only provided a decisive survival advantage in a species that was highly social (requiring complex cooperation) and cognitively advanced (capable of abstract problem-solving).
 Discussions on the elephant and manatees will also explore their chin-like structures.
 This section will explain why the chin is not just a human feature, but a feature whose advantage is inseparable from the entire human evolutionary package.*

-## The Deep Origins of the SRS: From Single Cells to the Human Brain
-> *TODO: This section will trace the 'replication with modification' origins of the SRS, from its most primordial expressions to its modern human form.*
->
-> *   ***Start with the Primordial System:** Introduce the concept that the most basic form of the SRS can be seen in the **chemotaxis** of single-celled organisms—the fundamental ability to move toward safety/nutrients and away from threat/toxins.*
->
-> *   ***Introduce the Immune System:** Propose the synthesis that the **immune system** is a more complex, decentralized expression of this same primordial operating system, with its own "fight" (inflammation) and "rest" (repair) phases.*
->
-> *   ***Trace the Asymmetry:** Discuss the hypothesis that the specific **left/right asymmetry** of the nervous system's SRS (e.g., the left-head/right-foot connection) is a deeply conserved trait, likely established in our earliest four-limbed vertebrate ancestors and passed down through all subsequent lineages.*
->
-> *   ***Conclude with the Synthesis:** Frame the human SRS not as a new invention, but as the most recent and complex layering of this single, ancient, and universal biological principle of threat-response-and-resolution.*

 ---